By Khalil Hakim, Contributor

 Since Kaepernick’s most recent statements, talking–heads like Albert Breer are leaking reports from sources in the 49ers organization saying that “there were examples where coaches saw what looked like shoddy prep surfacing in inexplicable mental errors in games.”

 According to Breer, another staffer said, after being asked if he thinks Kaepernick wants to keep playing, “I do think he wants to play — to stay relevant.”

-These type of attacks don’t surprise me.
+These types of attacks don’t surprise me.
 At all.
-These attacks to his work ethic are simple-minded attempts to deflect from the issue he is actually bringing awareness to.
+These attacks on his work ethic are simple-minded attempts to deflect from the issue he is actually bringing awareness to.
 White America consistently tries to de-legitimize or minimize black folk by calling them lazy.
 Black folks weren’t the people who sailed thousands of miles to enslave people to work for free.
 If they admire work ethic so much, why didn’t they pick that cotton themselves?

 Most recently ex-NFL player, turned analyst, Ray Lewis stated that Kaepernick can’t be both activist and a football player.
 (Listen 19:30 – 21:05)